 Alternative minimum tax (AMT).
 Deductible interest expense may be an adjustment for the AMT.
-For details, see Form 6251, Alternative Minimum Tax-Individuals (or Form 1041, Schedule I).
+For details, see Form 6251, Alternative Minimum Tax-Individuals or Schedule I (Form 1041).

 Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.